- Can I still father a child?

 This might be the first question on your mind: What will this do to my sex life?

-If you had just one testicle taken out, you should be able to get erect and have sex after you recover.
+If you had just one testicle taken out, you should be able to get an erection and have sex after you recover.

 If both of them have to be removed, you can no longer make sperm or father children.
 And since the testicles also make the male hormone testosterone, you might have a lower sex drive.
 You also could lose muscle mass and have hot flashes.
 You may tire out more easily.